Milton Maxcy House – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Milton Maxcy House

-The Milton Maxcy House, also known as the “Secession House,” was the scene of many meetings in Beaufort during the 1850s that advocated secession and Southern independence.
+The Milton Maxcy House, also known as the “Secession House,” was the scene of many meetings in Beaufort during the 1850s which advocated secession and Southern independence.

 The house was built in 1810 for Milton Maxcy upon an existing foundation of a home that was built here around 1743.
 Maxcy and his brother, Virgil, founded a school for young men in Beaufort and later was a teacher at Beaufort College.
 Edmund Rhett – lawyer, state representative, and state senator – bought the house in the 1850s and remodeled it in the Greek Revival style with a two-story portico.